sowson/darknet/README.md

+# Build on macOS or Ubuntu 20.04

+0) Step by step in command prompt guide: https://iblog.isowa.io/2018/05/26/darknet-training

-# Build on Windows 10 x64
+# Build on Windows 10 or 11 x64

 ### Make all the artefacts by yourself and figured out more!!